tokenized/docs/protocol-actions.md

 <a name="action-contract-formation"></a>
 #### Contract Formation

 This txn is created by the contract (smart contract/off-chain agent/token contract) upon receipt of a valid Contract Offer Action from the issuer.
-The smart contract will execute on a server controlled by the issuer. or a smart contract operator on their behalf.
+The smart contract will execute on a server controlled by the issuer, or a smart contract operator on their behalf.

 <table>
     <tr>